rosaLux161/ansible-role-minecraft-papermc/README.md

 # ansible-minecraft-papermc

-This role install a completely Minecraft PaperMC server.
+This role installs a completely Minecraft PaperMC server.

 ## Variables